James Newcome: Views

 He holds a "traditional view of Holy Matrimony" (i.e. one man and one woman).

 In 2023, following the news that the House of Bishop's of the Church of England was to introduce proposals for blessing same-sex relationships, he signed an open letter which stated:

 Personal life

 Newcome married Alison, a health visitor, in 1977, and they have four adult children.
 He is a keen amateur runner, squash player and hill walker, and also enjoys films and restoring furniture.

+Newcome was appointed a deputy lieutenant for Cumbria in 2013.
 He was a governor of St. Bees School which announced that, after 432 years, it was closing in March 2015.
 It reopened in 2018.

-In 2009 Newcome appeared on the television programme Help!
-I Caught it Abroad with a tick, which he had acquired in a remote part of Argentina, attached to his leg.